Business Configuration in SAP BTP ABAP Environment (1): Overview and BC Maintenance Apps

 Generating a Business Configuration Apps

 To create a RAP application, several objects must be created.
-The creation can be simplified using a generator application.
-This application generates a full RAP-based BC maintenance application based on the input about the base tables etc. Read the blog of my colleague Andre Fischer on the generator for details ( Generating and registering Business Configuration Objects with transport API support using the RAP Generator ).
+The creation can be simplified using the generator option in the ABAP development tools (ADT).
+This generator generates a full RAP-based BC maintenance application based on the input about the base tables etc. Check the tutorial Create a SAP Fiori based Table Maintenance app with SAP BTP, ABAP Environment for further details.

 In the next blog post, I will share details on the transport and deployment of BC content.